 - Field resident questions

-- And, finally, collect payments
+- And finally, collect payments

 If this looks familiar, don’t panic – you’re not alone.

-But not all utility billing companies offer the same services and solutions.
+However not all outsourced utility billing companies offer the same services and solutions.
 This means if you pick the wrong utility billing company – one that can’t meet your service level needs – you’ll end up replacing one headache with an even bigger one.
 So, let’s take a look at five factors that can help you choose.

 5 Factors in Picking a Utility Billing Company

-Flexible Billing Methods
+Factor #1: Flexible Billing Methods

 Every property is unique in design and the way it’s built.
 Because of this, the utility billing needs to be flexible enough to meet the needs and limitations of the property.

 For example, many properties only have one utility that can be submetered, while the other utilities, logistically, cannot.
 In this case, the property would require multiple billing methods, such as submetering for electricity and RUBS for gas and water.
 Sometimes, it’s even necessary to use more than one billing method for one utility.
-To manage this complexity, you’d need a system to track different billing methods to make sure things are being deployed correctly.
+To manage this complexity, you’d need a system to track different billing methods to ensure things are being deployed correctly.

-Analytics & Monitoring
+Factor #2: Analytics & Monitoring